 Things To Consider Before Trying To Get Nail Polish Out Of Carpet

 1. How Fresh Is The Stain

-The freshness of the stain will determine how easy it will be for you to successfully get that stain off your carpet.
+The freshness of the stain will determine how easy it will be for you to get that stain off your carpet successfully.

-If the stain has been there for some time then it will be difficult to get it out compared to when it’s still fresh.
+If the stain has been there for some time, it won’t be easy to get it out compared to when it’s still fresh.